smagt/smagt.github.io/readable paper writing.md

 </body>
 </html>

-Using 'normal' words really makes your text more readable.
+You get the idea.
+The list is much longer, of course: using 'normal' words really makes your text more readable.
 And helps your reader.

-And the title of this section?
-Should have been, 'don't use these words'.
+So the title of this section?
+Should have been, 'Don't use these words'.

 #### 2.2.1.1 but...
 Ah, the 'except where needed'?
 Well.
 There's no such thing as a synonym.
 Many words have similar meanings in the same context, but it's very rare for words to mean exactly the same in all their meanings.
 Take 'utilise'.
 Use use if you can use use.
 The meaning of 'utilise' is stronger.
 Looking at dictionary definitions: